openjournals/joss/docs/editing.md

 - Make a final check of the paper with `@whedon generate pdf` and that all references have DOIs (where appropriate) with `@whedon check references`.
 - If everything looks good, ask the author to make a new release (if possible) of the software being reviewed and deposit a new archive the software with Zenodo/figshare.
 Update the review thread with this archive DOI: `@whedon set 10.5281/zenodo.xxxxxx` as archive.
-- Finally, use `@whedon accept` on the review thread to ping the `@openjournals/joss-eics` team letting them know the paper is ready to be accepted.
+- Finally, use `@whedon recommend-accept` on the review thread to ping the `@openjournals/joss-eics` team letting them know the paper is ready to be accepted.

 **Step 12: Celebrate publication!
 Tweet!
 Thank reviewers!
 Say thank you on issue.**